dimfeld/unwebhook/README.md

 ### Sample Configuration

-Some sample configuration files can be found in the `conf` directory of this repository.
-Below is a simple one.
+Some examples are below.
+Additional sample configuration files can be found in the `conf` directory of this repository.

 ```
 ListenAddress = ":8090"